-Here's a surprising fact to consider:
+Here's a surprising fact to consider: 90% of financial institutions buy cash recyclers they don't need.

 How can you eliminate this evil waste and get more out of your cash automation investment?